Books for Teens

 Recommended by Katie

-By Richard Ewing (Illustrator), Jake Wizner
+By Jake Wizner, Richard Ewing (Illustrator)

-ISBN-13: 9780375855948
+ISBN: 9780375855948

 Meet Shakespeare Shapiro.
 That's right . . .
 Shakespeare.
 His parents thought that giving him a name to live up to would encourage their son to strive for excellence.
 (By the way, his brother is named Gandhi.)
 Shakespeare does not strive for excellence.
 In fact, he strives mostly to overcome daily high school embarrassment at the hands of his younger brother.
 And he strives for girls.
 Like his namesake, however, Shakespeare can write.
 Actually, he can really write -- really well.
 And it doesn't take long before he discovers just how mighty his pen is.
 You'll love to hate, and hate to love, Shakespeare Shapiro!